 They would do their homework, their after dinner chores, and then they would get to sit in front of the World Series game.
 I still didn’t get to talk with them about their day or school or soccer.
 I hope they know I love them and that wish I could sit and watch the game with them.
 Time is what I want more than anything.

 And I allow myself to briefly wonder what their father is thinking?
-What he and his girlfriend are doing right now that is more important than homework and soccer and watching the World Series together?
+What he and his girlfriend are doing right now that is more important than homework and soccer and watching the World Series together with his boys?

 And then I realize it doesn’t matter.